PeterCamilleri/CX16/README.md

 My relationship with the W65C02S chip and its choice as the processor in the CX16, is to say the least, complicated.
 I will not make any bones about this.
-The 6502 and its offspring are not on my favorites list.
+The 6502 and its offspring are not on my favourites list.
 I never really did much programming with that chip.
 The wretched, tiny set of 8 bit registers, the random zoo of addressing modes, the stunted system stack, and slew of bugs in the silicon were more than enough for me to run away from it.